-AVASTIN helps most people with brain tumours and cancer of the large bowel (i.e. colon or rectum), breast, lung, kidney and
+AVASTIN helps most people with brain tumours and cancer of the large bowel (i.e. colon or rectum), breast, lung, kidney, ovary/fallopian

-ovary/ fallopian tube (which can extend to the lining of surrounding organs such as stomach, liver) but it may have unwanted
+tube (which can extend to the lining of surrounding organs such as stomach, liver) and cervix but it may have unwanted side

 All medicines can have some unwanted side effects.
 Sometimes they are serious, but most of the time they are not.
 Your doctor